yale-cpsc-213/social-todo-hapi-starter/README.md

 ## Getting started

-You will need a Node environment on your machine.
+You will need a Node environment and npm.
 Clone the code, `cd` into the
 code's directory and then download your dependencies with `npm install`.
 This will populate your `node_modules` directory with everything I used to complete the homework.
 Of course, you are free to add and remove dependencies as you like for your solution.

+## A Caveat

+The Hapi web application framework made major changes to the API between versions 16 and 17.
+Their documentation online is all 16 still as far as I can tell, so we kept this code pinned as 16.

 ## What I did for you